 The Doherty Lab seeks to understand how plants integrate signals from the environment when making decisions.
 We focus on how plants integrate time into the molecular and biochemical responses to abiotic stress.
+We are also interested in capturing the amazing biochemical capacity of plants for technological solutions to the challenges of climate change.

 Abiotic stresses prevent crops from attaining optimal yields and cause significant variability in food production.
 Understanding how plants perceive and respond to these stressors can improve yield stability.
 Our goal is to improve plant yield in response to stress, reducing variability between seasons.
 We are interested in understanding how plants measure and track time to coordinate their activities.